matbanfi/MAS1-receptor-homology-model/README.md

 ## Software and Resources

-The workflow employed commonly used structural bioinformatics tools introduced during the course, including homology modeling, structure validation, visualization, and AlphaFold comparison resources.
-The specific software, web servers, and parameters are documented in the report.
+The workflow employed commonly used structural bioinformatics tools introduced during the course, including homology modeling, structure validation, visualization and AlphaFold comparison resources.
+The specific software, web servers and parameters are documented in the report.

 ## Note

 Only the final report is available in this repository.
-The original modeling files (PDBs, alignments, intermediate models, and project files) are no longer available.
+The original modeling files (PDBs, alignments, intermediate models and project files) are no longer available.

-This repository is intended to document the methodology and results of the academic project.
+This repository is intended to document the methodology, workflow and results of the academic project.